-Over the last few months, exchange rates have been particularly unstable, due to the Brexit vote and the election of Donal Trump.
-It is not yet known how significant or long-lasting these impacts will be on global currencies.
+In recent times, exchange rates have been particularly unstable, due to the Brexit vote and the election of Donald Trump.
 Financial instability is not good news for any business, even if they are not trading overseas, but small businesses feel the impact of global currency instability most noticeably.

 Companies which trade abroad are vulnerable to changes in currency and exchange rates.
 It can be difficult for businesses to predict their earnings.
 If a business predicts it is set to earn a set amount each year, this could significantly increase or decrease depending on the exchange rate.